angelcuenca/HackerRank/README.md

-Solving code problems from [HackerRank](https://www.hackerrank.com/) webpage.
+The repository show my solutions for some problems from [HackerRank](https://www.hackerrank.com/) webpage.

+I need to solve more and more.